Mike Tyson's tattoos

-Portraits of Ashe, Guevara, and Mao
+Body tattoos

 From 1992 to 1995, while in prison for the rape of Desiree Washington, Tyson read a large number of books, including works by Chinese communist leader Mao Zedong.
 Spike Lee sent Tyson a copy of tennis player Arthur Ashe's deathbed memoir, Days of Grace.
 Tyson was moved by the book and respected Ashe's ability to be nonconfrontational and admired his political views and his success as a black athlete in a white-dominated world.
-Tyson got prison tattoos of both men on his biceps: A portrait of Mao, captioned with "Mao" in all-caps, on the left; a portrait of Ashe beneath the words "Days of Grace" on the right.
+Tyson got prison tattoos of both men on his biceps: A portrait of Mao, captioned with "Mao" in all-caps, on the right; a portrait of Ashe beneath the words "Days of Grace" on the left.
 Gerald Early views the Mao and Ashe tattoos as together "symboliz[ing] both [Tyson's] newfound self-control and his revision of black cool", with Mao representing strength and authority.
+Clifton Brown in The New York Times describes the Ashe tattoo as "a contradiction" with Tyson's "fits of rage".
+Early and biographer Richard Hoffer cast the two bicep tattoos as an unusual combination of "alternate icons".

 Tyson chose tattoos of Mao and Marxist revolutionary Che Guevara to reflect his anger at society and the government while in prison.
 The Guevara tattoo, located on the left side of Tyson's abdomen, is derived from Alberto Korda's iconic Guerrillero Heroico photograph.
-In Tyson, Tyson brags that the tattoo predated the widespread commodification of Guevara's image.
-Tyson maintained positive views of both revolutionaries after leaving prison: In 1999 he described Guevara as "Someone who had so much but sacrificed it all for the benefit of other people."
+In the 2008 documentary Tyson, Tyson brags that the tattoo predated the widespread commodification of Guevara's image.
+Tyson maintained positive views of both revolutionaries subsequently: In 1999 he described Guevara as "Someone who had so much but sacrificed it all for the benefit of other people."
 In 2006 he visited the Chairman Mao Memorial Hall and said that he "felt really insignificant" in the presence of Mao's body.

+Tyson has three other tattoos, which have received relatively less attention: A tiger on his right forearm, a portrait of his ex-wife Monica Turner on his left forearm, and a portrait of his late daughter Exodus on his left breast.
+The Los Angeles Times in May 1997 described the tiger and Turner tattoos as new at that time; however, the Turner tattoo dates to August 1995 at the latest.
+The tattoo of Exodus was inked in 2023.